6 Steps to Automating Onboarding for Employees

 Meeting their colleagues is an important part of the onboarding process.
 Using automated scheduling software can help you send them invitations for the meeting.

 Also, it will help them to be aware of their orientation schedules.
-Automating orientation materials such as introduction to the company, mission and visions, organization structures, roles and responsibilities, etc. can save time for your HR.
-It is also important to automate their one-on-one meetings with their managers and supervisors.
+Automating orientation materials such as introduction to the company, mission, and visions, organization structures, roles, and responsibilities, etc., can save time for your HR.
+Automating their one-on-one meetings with their managers and supervisors is also important.

 Step 4 – Make Account Generation Simple

-Creating different accounts in various company software is a painstakingly task for new employees and your company IT professionals.
-Automating onboarding will allow your new employees to create and login to their accounts.
+Creating different accounts in various company software is a painstaking task for new employees and your IT professionals.
+Automating onboarding will allow new employees to create and log in to their accounts.

-Use an automated software that will directly create multiple accounts in different software after your HR provides all the information needed.
+Use automated software to create multiple accounts in different software after your HR provides all the information needed.

 Step 5 – Assess and Monitor Employee’s Skills

 Create an automated test for the new hires to assess their knowledge and skills.
-This way, HR won’t have to manually produce test questionnaires and distribute it to them.
+This way, HR won’t have to produce test questionnaires and distribute them to them manually.

-Through an automated test, you can simply send them the test or use an application to automatically get the result of their exams.
+Through an automated test, you can send them the test or use an application to get the result of their exams automatically.

-Use automated software to track your new employees’ progress and check on the important tasks (i.e. signing documents, creating employee accounts, etc.) they accomplished for the onboarding process.
+Use automated software to track your new employees’ progress and check on the important tasks (i.e., signing documents, creating employee accounts, etc.) they accomplished for onboarding.
 This way, you can see their performance and how they manage their time.

 Step 6 – Automated Feedback Notification System

 Configure an automated notification system to send your new employees feedback.
 Use AI tools to send them detailed reports on their progress during their first few weeks or months.
-It is good to notify your new hires about their accomplishments and progress within the company.
+Notifying your new hires about their accomplishments and progress within the company is good.

 Your HR can also use this to monitor the employee’s flight risk or the chances they are considering quitting their job.
 It will allow them to immediately take action to stop your new employees from quitting.

-By implementing these strategies, your company will be able to develop software that automates the entire onboarding process, providing a top-notch experience for employees and increasing retention rates.
+By implementing these strategies, your company can develop software that automates the onboarding process, providing a top-notch experience for employees and increasing retention rates.

 Conclusion – Your Onboarding Automation Guide